The college is a recognised examination centre for the following examination bodies:

 *City of Dublin Education and Training Board (www.cdetb.ie)

-The VEC system was established under the Vocational Education Act of 1930.
+The CDETB, formerly the VEC system, was established under the Vocational Education Act of 1930.
 CDETB is responsible for 23 schools and colleges in the city and for Youthreach Centres, Adult Education Centres, CDETB Psychological Service, CDETB Creches, Travellers’ Training Centres and Centres of Education in Prisons.